sammyfilly/azure-docs-sdk-dotnet/api/overview/azure/preview/communication.callautomation-readme.md

                     # cast the event into a ParticipantUpdated event and do something with it.
 Eg. iterate through the participants
                     ParticipantsUpdated updatedEvent = (ParticipantsUpdated)ev;
                     break;
-                case AddParticipantSucceeded ev:
+                case AddParticipantsSucceeded ev:
-                    # logic to handle an AddParticipantSucceeded event
+                    # logic to handle an AddParticipantsSucceeded event
                     break;
-                case AddParticipantFailed ev:
+                case AddParticipantsFailed ev:
-                    # logic to handle an AddParticipantFailed event
+                    # logic to handle an AddParticipantsFailed event
                     break;
                 case CallTransferAccepted ev:
                     # logic to handle CallTransferAccepted event